preethimn9741-debug/Fast-API/README.md

 flake8 – linter

 📌 Conclusion
-This project is a learning-focused FastAPI backend that demonstrates how to build and run a CRUD API using Python and SQLite.
+This project is a learning-focused FastAPI backend that demonstrates how to build and run a CRUD API using Python and PostgreSQL.
 It is ideal for:
 Beginners learning FastAPI
 Backend practice